luciarigoni/luciarigoni/README.md

 I'm Lucia, tech enthusiast and iOS developer intern from  Brazil.
 - 🔭 I’m currently working at IBM.
-- 🌱 I’m currently learning Swift, Java and Kotlin.
+- 🌱 I’m currently learning Mobile Development.
 - 👯 I’m looking to collaborate on Swift projects.
 - 🤔 I’m looking for help with iOS career development.
 - 💬 Ask me about anything, I love to help!